-“Epigenetic reprogramming encompasses changes in nuclear architecture and epigenetic modifications that eventually lead to a shift in gene expression profile”
+“Epigenetic reprogramming encompasses changes in nuclear architecture and epigenetic modifications that lead to a shift in gene expression profile and cell identity.”

 As epigenetic reprogramming plays a pivotal role in the dedifferentiation and the reversal of cell fate decisions, investigation of molecular pathways underlying such processes provides direct mechanistic links to regeneration and cancer.